glepnir/iswitch/README.md

 # iswitch
-auto switch input source to ABC when forcus on terminal. auto switch to PinYin when focus on wechat or qq. only support macos-arm now.
+auto switch input source by your rules.

 # Usage